Understand the system

 Start a Farm to School Program

-Opportunities to connect schools with farms and farm fresh produce are growing thanks to wonderful initiatives from the USDA, First Lady Michelle Obama, and individual school districts or states.
+Opportunities to connect schools with farms and farm fresh produce are growing thanks to wonderful initiatives from the USDA, Former First Lady Michelle Obama, and individual school districts or states.
 Although there can be many challenges to sourcing directly from a local farm, there are a number of ways you can connect your school.
 We suggest getting others involved, starting small, redefining ‘local’, befriending a farmer, asking for help, and making it a Wellness Policy.